cgomesu/rpi-sensecam/README.md

     ```

     > **Note.** If your Sense Hat is stuck on the rainbow LED demo that is loaded by default, try appending `dtoverlay=rpi-sense` to the `/boot/firmware/config.txt` file of your RPi.

+1. Use the joystick buttons on the sensehat to control which mode to run.
+The **sensecam** integration is activated via the `middle` button (press the joystick once).
+Explore other modes by moving the joystick up, down, etc. `left` turns it off (eco mode?).